What is the IELTS Reading Test?

 Each of the three texts will range from descriptive, factual to discursive and analytical.
 These may derive from books, journals, magazines or newspapers.
 The texts are selected for a non-specialist audience, meaning that you don’t need to have prior knowledge and can extract meaning in your first encounter with the material.
 The texts are appropriate however for people entering university courses or seeking professional registration.

 What kind of texts will be used?
-(General)
+(General Test)

 Extracts from books, magazines, newspapers, notices, advertisements, company handbooks and guidelines.
-Noticeably, these materials are ones in which you are more likely to encounter on a daily basis, and so the language is therefore simpler as the materials are intended to reach more of a mass, than use more specialist or advanced language.
+Noticeably, these materials are ones in which you are more likely to encounter on a daily basis, and so the language is therefore simpler as the materials are intended to reach more of a mass, instead of more specialist or advanced language.

 What are the task types?